 The kurta looks as though it belongs to someone else, because yesterday was a good day, and therefore I was different.
 Good days are best defined as those when things feel possible.
 When I am limber and interested and rich with ideas.
 Today my body is heavy, a headache lurks in my jaw, and my legs fizz, hotly, as though the blood has been carbonated.
 This is my twenty-first year with Myalgic Encephalomyelitis (ME).
 As I watch, the flowers seem to float above the fabric.
 Through the window I can hear the excited chat of bulbuls, and the sustained horn of a train.

 There are at least 250,000 of us with ME in the UK, and an estimated 17–20 million worldwide, the majority of whom remain undiagnosed.
 Someone diagnosed in Britain today is likely to be subject to the combination of cognitive behaviour therapy (CBT) and graded exercise therapy (GET) that constitutes the management model that GPs are taught to follow.
 This ‘biopsychosocial’ protocol was given a boost by the publication of the results of the PACE trial by The Lancet in 2011, and Psychological Medicine in 2013.
-Claiming impressive recovery rates for patients who underwent CBT and GET, the study garnered claiming that , reinvigorating a longstanding public perception of the illness as psychosomatic.
+Claiming impressive recovery rates for patients who underwent CBT and GET, the study garnered predictable headlines claiming that positive thinking was the answer to ME, reinvigorating a longstanding public perception of the illness as psychosomatic.
 The multiple flaws in the trial which undermine its claims have since been exposed, and PACE has been dismissed by leading scientists around the world as duplicitous, dangerous, and a case study of bad science.

 I have the paradoxical good fortune of my illness pre-dating the CBT/GET protocol – by the time it was instituted I had long stopped expecting care from the medical establishment.
 No one escapes, however, the dogma that fear and self-limiting beliefs prevent recovery.
 As my illness has ebbed and flowed, I have lived in five countries, worked in a variety of jobs, and gained three degrees.
 I do not harbour self-limiting beliefs, but I am pestered by vestiges of guilt and shame, and an enduring anxiety that I am disbelieved.
 This, together with a rage that renders me mute.